akka/akka/akka-docs/rst/general/addressing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition, actor references may be looked up using the :meth:`ActorSystem.actorFor` method, which returns an (unverified) local, remote or clustered actor reference.
-Sending messages to such a reference or attempting to observe its liveness will traverse the actor hierarchy of the actor system from top to bottom by passing messages from parent to child until either the target is reached or failure is certain, i.e. a name in the path does not exist (in practice this process will be optimized using caches, but it still has added cost compared to using the physical actor path, which can for example be obtained from the sender reference included in replies from that actor).
-Akka handles message passing automatically, so this process is not visible to client code.
+In addition, actor references may be looked up using the :meth:`ActorSystem.actorFor` method, which returns a local or remote actor reference.
+The reference can be reused for communicating with said actor during the whole lifetime of the actor.
+In the case of a local actor reference, the named actor needs to exist before the lookup, or else the acquired reference will be an :class:`EmptyLocalActorRef`.
+This will be true even if an actor with that exact path is created after acquiring the actor reference.
+For remote actor references the behaviour is different and sending messages to such a reference will under the hood look up the actor by path on the remote system for every message send.

 Absolute vs. Relative Paths
 ```````````````````````````